antoineLeclercq/project-status/work-log/scott-bellware.md

 # Scott Bellware Work Log

+## Mon Jul 30 2018
+- Renamed the consumer's position updated event to recorded
+- Write script to rename the event in users' message stores
+- Announced the breaking change
+- Renamed cycle and consumer's maximum_milliseconds to interval_milliseconds

 ## Sun Jul 29 2018
 - Two new summary reports for the Postgres database: By category and type, and by type and category
 - The documentation for the database administration tools is better organized due to the growing list of tools, and includes a table of contents